-- We will use the an Integrated Development Environment called Eclipse.
+- Most of the semester we will use the Integrated Development Environment called Eclipse.
 This is open source and is one of the most widely use professional Java IDEs.
 You can go to eclipse.org and download a version of Eclipse for your room if you want.
-It is installed on all of our machines here on campus. - You can also work with Java on the command line and occasionally in class we will look at how you might do that.
+It is installed on all of our machines here in Halsell. - You can also work with Java on the command line and occasionally in class we will look at how you might do that.